tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 ---
 >
-> ** Check the .summary results file, with and without running the PRSet specific options **
+> ** Check the .summary results file after running PRSice with and without including the PRSet specific options **
 >
-> ❓ How does this file change?
-What extra information is incorporated when including the PRSet specific commands?
+> ❓ How does the .summary output file change?
+What extra information (i.e. extra columns) are incorporated when including PRSet specific commands?
 >
-> ❓ What is the difference between the column P-value and competitive P-value?
-Why is it important to look at both?
+> ❓ What is the difference between the column P and competitive P-value?
 >
+> ❓ What command allows the calculation of the competitive P-value calculated?
+>
+> ❓ Why is it important in gene set analyses?
+>
 ---

-Apart from the output files, running the PRSet options will provide extra information about the new gene set PRSs calculated.
-For example, a new figure with the results for each gene set PRS.
+In addition to additional information in the output files, running the PRSet options will provide extra figures with the results for each gene set PRS.

 ![Figure](https://github.com/tadesouaiaia/prsWorkshop-website/blob/main/practical_docs_hidden/practical_images/day2b/Day2b_Height.set_MULTISET_BARPLOT.png)
 <sub> **Figure 2** : An example of the multi-set plot.
 Sets are sorted based on their self-contained R2.
 Base is the genome wide PRS. </sub>